matthewchung74/stock_algo_eval/README.md

 ---

-*This project demonstrates the application of various time series forecasting algorithms to financial market data, with a focus on understanding their strengths, limitations, and practical applicability.
-The results highlight the importance of proper implementation, test period selection, and the trade-offs between model complexity and performance.*
+*This project demonstrates that in financial time series forecasting, traditional statistical methods and well-engineered machine learning approaches can significantly outperform large foundation models.
+The results highlight the critical importance of domain expertise, feature engineering, and implementation quality over raw model complexity.*